 Peter Sumner was Gunther Haber, a cultured German who had been interned in Australia at the start of the war.
 Like Erskine, Haber also owned a plantation which he was forced to abandon ahead of the Japanese.

-Redmond Philips portrayed the ruthless and calculating Colonel Cato (pictured at right), the head of a special intelligence unit responsible only to the Prime Minister.
+Redmond Philips portrayed the ruthless and calculating Colonel Cato (pictured), the head of a special intelligence unit responsible only to the Prime Minister.
 His secretary was Lieutenant French (Katy Wild).